 Ongoing assessments are conducted by cooperating teachers, university supervisors, and teaching candidates.
 Formal and informal conferences, written evaluations, focused observations, and various forms of rubrics and assessment tools are used within these formats.
-NCATE, ODE/NASAD, and Teacher Performance Assessment (edTPA) data is also collected and submitted to TK20 electronic portfolio system as the candidate is admitted to the BAE program, at selected benchmarked points in the BAE program (professional dispositions), and during the final teaching practicum.
-Licensure is not awarded by OSU, it is gained through successful completion of both ODE approved content exams and the candidates Teacher Performance Assessment results.
+CAEP, ODE/NASAD, and OSU assessment data are also collected and submitted to TK20 electronic portfolio system as the candidate is admitted to the BAE program, at selected benchmarked points in the BAE program (professional dispositions), and during the final teaching practicum.
+Licensure is not awarded by OSU, it is gained through successful completion of both ODE approved content exams and the candidates OSU results.